Author: Ameeba

 Conceptual Example Code

-Here is a conceptual example of how the vulnerability might be exploited.
-In this case, the attacker sends a POST request to the vulnerable endpoint with a malicious payload (web shell):
+Here’s a conceptual example of how this vulnerability might be exploited.
+In this case, let’s assume the vulnerable endpoint is `/service/upload`.

 Host: target.example.com